 Sainani offers a novel solution to her perceived problem with the definition of MBI Type-I error: allow for "degrees of error", which inevitably makes higher Type-I error rates.
 But a similar inflation of error rates would occur with NHST, if degrees of error were assigned to p values that approach significance.
 We doubt if her solution would solve the problems of the p value that are increasingly voiced in the literature; in any case, we do not see the need for it with MBI.
 When an effect is possibly trivial and possibly substantially positive, that is what the researcher has found: it's on the way to being substantially positive.
 Furthermore, for effects with true values that are close to the smallest important effect, the outcome with even very large sample sizes will usually be possibly trivial and possibly substantial.
 Importantly, a Bayesian analysis with any reasonable prior would reach this same conclusion, because the prior is inconsequential with a sufficiently large sample size (Gelman et al., 2014).
 Now, should such a finding be published?
 Of course, but we advise against making inferences with the p value alone, because it will be <0.0001 and leave the reader convinced that there is a substantial effect.
 It follows that such outcomes with more modest sample sizes should also be published.
 By making a clear possible outcome a publishable quantum, you also avoid substantial publication bias, because researchers get more of their previously underpowered studies into print with MBI.
 Adoption of MBI by the research community would not result in a chaos of publication bias.
 On the contrary, there would be negligible publication bias, and the farcical binary division of results into statistically significant and non-significant at some arbitrary bright-line p-value threshold would be consigned, along with the null hypothesis, to the dustbin of failed paradigms.

-(Hopkins and Batterham, 2016)
+For researchers, reviewers and journal editors who are still undecided about using MBI in preference to p values, see Figure 2, which is taken from the slideshow and second video, available via this comment.
+The figure shows outcomes with small samples where the interpretation of the magnitude of the confidence limits–that is, MBI–provides a succinct and accurate description of the uncertainty in the magnitude of the true effect, whereas p values fail.
+For the two outcomes where the conclusion with non-clinical MBI is could be +ive or trivial, one is significant and the researcher would conclude there is an effect, while the other is non-significant and the researcher would conclude there is no effect.
+Both conclusions based on the p value are obviously wrong; the conclusion with MBI properly describes the uncertainty.
+For the outcome where the MBI conclusion is unclear, the p value again fails, because non-significance would be interpreted as no effect, which does not represent the fact that the true value could be substantially negative, trivial or substantially positive.
+We have given the conventional NHST interpretations of significance and non-significance here; the interpretations of what we called conservative NHST, according to which the magnitude only of significant effects can be interpreted (Hopkins and Batterham, 2016), fare little better.